notiz-dev/notiz/content/blog/build-and-publish-your-first-github-action.md

 </div>

-This will compile your Typescript to a lib folder.
+This will compile your TypeScript to a lib folder.

 Next, run: